 Whether you’re staycationing near to home or a little further afield, a nature walk is not only a great opportunity to get the kids out in the fresh air and stretching their legs, it can also be engaging for their minds too.

 Try taking our scavenger hunt checklist with you for 50 things that youngsters can find and tick off whilst you’re out enjoying nature.

 SIY sports day

 Whether you’re in the forest or a field, get the kids to come up with their very own sports events or Olympic games to compete in.

 Use the scavenger hunt as an opportunity to collect items you might need for the event such as pine cones for throwing, sticks for starting lines or relay races and perhaps even feathers, leaves or shells for creating medals for the winners too.

 Read the guide, camping outdoors with kids, on the Learning Resources website for inspiration on other games you can incorporate into your event.

 Whether you’re in need of a rainy day activity to keep the children entertained, or just fancy something that has a gentler pace whilst you’re enjoying family time, we’ve listed some creative and crafty activities to help keep their minds occupied, and their hands busy.

-You could even get the kids drawing their favourite memories from the trip as keepsakes or get them designing handmade postcards to send to family and friends.
+You could even get the kids to draw their favourite memories from the trip as keepsakes or get them to design handmade postcards to send to family and friends.